 State of implementation/results

-- Selection of the models cities where the ‚City Promises‘ will be implemented: Jakarta, Hanoi and Pasig City.
-The satellite cities which will benefit from the resources and capacity building opportunities are Tangerang, Bekasi, Soc Son, Son Tay, Parañaque, and Marikina.
+- The satellite cities which will benefit from the resources and capacity building opportunities were also selected and are Tangerang, Bekasi, Soc Son, Son Tay, Paranaque, and Marikina.

-- Official launch of the project at the Seoul Mayors Forum on Climate Change in October 2017.
+- In 2019 the first project results were presented at the Seoul Mayor Forum on Climate Change.

 - A series of expert meetings was conducted in Indonesia, Philippines, and Vietnam, where the priority urban sectors for the project cities were identified.

 - The priority sector for Hanoi is air quality while the priorities for Jakarta and Pasig City are energy efficiency and conservation.